Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

        The settings for the Tree Generator

 #.
-As the vegetation DSMs have been changed, the SVFs has to be
+As the vegetation DSMs have been changed, the SVFs have to be
    recalculated.
 This time use the two generated vegetation DSMs.
 #.
-Now re-run SOLWEIG using the same settings as before but now use the
+Re-run SOLWEIG using the same settings as before but now use the
    new vegetation surface models as well as the new SVFs generated in the previous step.
 #.
 Generate a new, updated threshold map based on the new results and